A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 Predict revenues

-For example, a deal that is in itsfinal walkthrough is nearly complete.
-There is little risk of a critical issue, and you will likely close the deal in a week.
+For example, a deal that is in its final walk-through stage is nearly complete, so there is little risk of a critical issue, and you will likely close the deal in a week.

 But if an offer has only just been accepted, there is still a long way to go, and any number of issues could arise before you’re making commissions and driving revenue.